Skip to main content

 Yes.
 Both Verity Health System pension plans are covered under Title IV of ERISA.
 However, because neither pension plan has been covered by PBGC’s insurance program for five years, pension payments will be affected by the legally-required five-year phase-in limit on PBGC’s benefit guarantee for new and newly covered plans that begins with the date of coverage.

-Verity Health System is a California nonprofit public benefit corporation that operated six separate hospitals – O'Connor Hospital, Saint Louise Regional Hospital, St. Francis Medical Center, St. Vincent Medical Center, Seton Medical Center, and Seton Medical Center-Coastside – and other facilities in the state of California.
+Verity Health System was a California nonprofit public benefit corporation that operated six separate hospitals – O'Connor Hospital, Saint Louise Regional Hospital, St. Francis Medical Center, St. Vincent Medical Center, Seton Medical Center, and Seton Medical Center-Coastside – and other facilities in the state of California.

 No. The Verity Health System Supplemental Retirement Plan is an individual account savings plan, specifically a 401(a) plan.
 It is not covered by PBGC’s insurance.